netdata/netdata/docs/netdata-agent/configuration/organize-systems-metrics-and-alerts.md

 netdatacli reload-labels
 ```

 Your host labels will now be enabled.
-You can double-check these by using `curl http://HOST-IP:19999/api/v1/info` to
-read the status of your agent.
+You can double-check these by using `curl http://HOST-IP:19999/api/v1/info` to read the status of your Agent.
 For example, from a VPS system running Debian 10:

 ```json
 {